trilokdav/bwoi-boie/README.md

-Flask blueprints for reuse purpose!
+Flask blueprints for reuse purpose.